InvictusNavarchus/openblaze/README.md

 ## Acknowledgments

 - Inspired by TextBlaze for the original concept
-- Built with TypeScript, Webpack, and modern web technologies
+- Built with TypeScript, Vite 7, and modern web technologies
 - Thanks to all contributors and users

 ## Support